Eastling: St Mary's Church

 The village church of St Mary's is believed to have been built on the foundations of an earlier place of worship before the 11th century.
 The oldest surviving parts are the base of the southwest tower, the nave and the western part of the chancel.

 The chancel was extended eastwards in the 14th century to create a sanctuary.
 About the same time, the St Katherine Chapel and an arcade was added to the southeast corner.

 The nave, north aisle and south arcade were substantially rebuilt by the architect R.C.
 Hussey in 1855–56; the west porch added and the nave re-roofed.
 St Mary's box pews, pulpit, lectern, rector's stall and choir stalls all date from that era.

 Eastling school

 Eastling County Primary School opened on Kettle Hill on 7 February 1881 with 80 children.
-The first head was Bessie Higham; since February 2002 it has been Dave Walsh.
+The first head was Bessie Higham; from February 2002 until 2017 it was Dave Walsh, and as of 2017 it is Allison Dale.
 It replaced a schoolhouse built before 1842 in Newnham Lane and which doubled as a church hall.